-I attended an Encounter retreat from August 3rd to 5th and it brought my damaged faith to the surface.
+I attended an Encounter retreat from August 3rd to 5th {2023} and it brought my damaged faith to the surface.
 Talk about ripping the band-aid off!
+I was invited by a friend and sister in Christ, Naomi, who has helped me and my partner learn the power of praying together.

 As a "baby" Christian, I had promised myself that I would not rush anything.
-I don't want to rush my baptism nor just jump into a church without the Holy Spirit's leading.
-I want to nurture this budding relationship without any influences that might startle nor discourage me while I learn to walk.
-I'm aware that my belief is still fragile and in its infancy, and I'm determined to safeguard the seed planted in my heart.
-So when the opportunity to attend this retreat came up, I hesitated.
-I thought, "Am I even prepared to be around so many people?"
+I don't want to just jump into a church without the Holy Spirit's leading.
+Some might call that an excuse.
+I really don't know if it is, but I just want to nurture this budding relationship without any influences that might startle or discourage me while I learn to walk.
+The fact is I had struggled with unbelief for some time.
+I'm aware that my belief is still fragile and in its infancy right now, and I'm determined to safeguard the seed planted in my heart.
+So when the opportunity to attend this retreat came up, truth be told, I hesitated.
+I thought, "Am I even prepared to be around so many on-fire believers right now?"
 At the same time I thought, "How could I confront my wounds if I keep myself safe from potential triggers?"
-The truth is that healing on our own terms vs. God's terms looks and feels completely different.
+I pushed forward knowing that it would probably be uncomfortable.

 Heart Surgery

-Bruce and I joined 46 others in a 3-day retreat of deliverance workshops and worship sessions.
-No phones, no distractions—just us, the team from Christian Life Center (CLC), and the Holy Spirit.
+Bruce and I joined 46 other believers in a 3-day retreat of deliverance workshops and worship sessions.
+No distractions, just the church team, and the Holy Spirit.
 And let me tell you, we didn't just dip our toes in the water; we dove straight into the deep end.
 First things first, we heard raw testimonies from the team and pastors about their relationships with their fathers.
 It hit close to home for many of us.
 Our earthly dads, with their flaws and all, shape so much of how we view ourselves and others.
 We learned the similarities and differences between our fathers and our Heavenly Father.
-The CLC team stood in the gap for each of us by speaking blessings into our lives.
+The team stood in the gap for each of us by speaking blessings into our lives.
 We went up one by one to receive loving words from a father figure in the church or in the community.
-PURE TEARS flooded the room as it was probably the first time hearing such life-giving, identity-forming words for many.
+PURE TEARS flooded the room as it was probably the first time hearing these life-giving, identity-forming words for many.

 Our next activity was to write a letter to our Heavenly Father.
 We were encouraged to find anywhere in the room and to take our time with this letter.
 It was an open room with 'nuff space.
 Some stayed in their chairs, some sat on the floor and some found a lil corner.
-I walked around for a while and then finally sat next to the prayer team's table to write my letter.
+I walked around for a while and then finally sat by a table to write my letter.
 As I wrote the first words, I was interrupted.
 A prayer team member (let's call her Miss K) said that I could not sit by this table.
 I didn’t understand the issue.
-Out of obedience, I got up.
-She held my arm and moved me to a different area.
-As we walked, the lead pastor (Pastor Candy) came out of NOWHERE and stopped us in our tracks.
+But out of obedience, I got up.
+She held my arm and started walking me to a different area.
+As we walked, the lead pastor (Pastor C) came out of NOWHERE and stopped us in our tracks.
 Mind you, she was at the front of the room.
-How did she even get to us lol???.
+How did she even get to us in the back so quickly lol???
 She told me to turn back around.
 She insisted that I went back to the table to write my letter.
-Miss K explained herself, but Pastor Candy didn't accept her reasoning.
-It was SOoooOo awkward!
+Miss K explained herself, but Pastor C didn't accept her reasoning.
+It was SOoooOo awkward!!
 I felt like such a burden for being a part of the first point of tension in the room.
 I already wanted to leave the retreat at that point.
 After a few minutes, I decided to push past it and not succumb to my feelings.
 I finally started my letter, and then the words started to flow.
 I wrote about that exact experience.
 With tears starting to well up, I realized that this was my first lesson during Encounter.
-God wanted me to know that I am WORTHY of having a seat at the table, in other words, His table.
-Pastor Candy gave me the biggest hug at the end of the first night, and she reaffirmed that I was welcomed there.
-Little did I know I was only scratching the surface of my rejection wound.
+God wanted me to know that I am WORTHY of having a seat at the table.
+Pastor C gave me the biggest hug at the end of the first night, and she reaffirmed that I was welcomed there.
+Little did I know I was only scratching the surface of a rejection wound.

 The Devil is a Liar